mlajtos/classy-state/README.md

 # 🎩 Classy State

-You are tasked with coding a brand new React fronted for some legacy code that uses shared mutable state inside a class.
-Don't kill yourself just yet, try `useClassyState` hook first.
+Let's face it – writing reducers with all the orchestration is pain in the ass.
+On the other hand, writing shared mutable state is a cardinal sin.
+Imperative code that mutates the state feels straightforward and easy.
+So.
+Much.
+Headache.
+Is there a middle path?
+Now there is – `useClassyState` hook.

+See [classy-state-playground CodeSandbox](https://codesandbox.io/s/new-kwwhp) for live demo.

 ## Example

-See [classy-state-playground Codesandox](https://codesandbox.io/s/new-kwwhp) for live demo.

 ```js
 // legacy-code.js